Providing the best start to education

 Tracking of assessment data and regular progress discussion.

 Well planned Maths curriculum delivered.
+Introduce new and improved EYFS White Rose Maths Scheme.

-New Feedback Policy to give more timely feedback and next lesson interventions.
+Feedback Policy to give more timely feedback and next lesson interventions.

 Lessons re-planned to address misconceptions in the next lesson.